Jacob-Haynes/CantoBot/README.md

 A persistent, always-on AI Cantonese tutor running on Raspberry Pi 5, bridging Telegram and Google Gemini with voice-to-voice capabilities, autonomous tool calling, and persistent memory.

+Note - easily adaptable to using a locally run model, I have had this working with qwen3 8B running locally on the pi.

 ## Features

 ### Core Capabilities